State-of-the-Art Imaging Services

 An MRI is a noninvasive, painless test that uses radiofrequency waves and a strong magnet to create images of the inside of your body.
 Because an MRI uses a magnet, there is no exposure to radiation, making the scans very safe.
 Some of our service areas have access to mobile MRI services.

-An open MRI (available at our Greater Triangle Area -Wilson location)
+Open MRI (available at our Triangle Region)

 This type of MRI has a larger scanning area, which is more comfortable for many patients.